What is a SCOBY?

 How to Make a Kombucha SCOBY

-Brew a batch of sweet tea starter liquid (recipe below).
-Once the sweet tea mix cools to room temperature, you can pour the store-bought kombucha with the sediment you reserved into a clean jar.
-Fill the jar with the sweet tea, cover it with a cloth lid and let it sit for 7 to 14 days.
+Next, brew a batch of sweet tea starter liquid (recipe below).
+Once it has cooled to room temperature, pour the reserved kombucha and its sediment into a clean jar, then fill the rest of the jar with the cooled sweet tea.
+Cover it with a breathable cloth lid, secure it with a rubber band, and let it ferment undisturbed for 7 to 14 days.
+Over time, you’ll see a new SCOBY forming on the surface—a sign that your homemade kombucha culture is coming to life!

 You can also buy a kombucha starter culture to grow a SCOBY and begin brewing your kombucha.